mgrman/BlazorWith3d/README.md

       - https://github.com/Eptagone/Vite.AspNetCore/tree/main
     - better JS isolation
       - https://www.emekaemego.com/blog/blazor-component-js/

-- double check catching of exceptions as they happen in "native" code and do not always propagate properly

 - cleanup, refactor generator, too many things seemingly hardcoded and edge cases not handled (e.g. namespaces of messages, or if multiple apps are defined)